 \subsection{Free boundary problem}

 In Theorem \ref{HL} we characterize the hydrodynamic limit of the empirical process together with the random barrier.
 The hydrodynamic limit is the solution to a free boundary problem given as a pair $(p(t, x), y(t))$, both of which interact according to the PDE below.
 We think of $p(t, x)$ as the temperature at time-space location $(t, x)$ and $y(t)$ as an insulating barrier.
-In our convention the heat is concentrated above the insulating barrier.
-That is, $p(t, \cdot)$ is supported in $[y(t), \infty).$ We assume our initial condition $\pi_0(\md x)$ is the distribution of a random variable with finite $q$th moment for $q > 1$.
+The heat is concentrated above the insulating barrier, so $p(t, \cdot)$ is supported on $[y(t), \infty).$ We assume our initial condition $\pi_0(\md x)$ is the distribution of a random variable with finite $q$th moment for $q > 1$.